jfox25/MrRobogersNeighborhood/README.md

 Test: "It should be able to able to use Hierarchy on numbers with both a 1, 2, or 3"
 Code: beepBoop(23)
 Expected Output: [0, "Beep", "Boop!", "Won't you be my neighbor?", 4, 5, 6, 7, 8, 9, "Beep!", "Beep!", "Boop!", "Won't you be my neighbor?", "Beep", "Beep", "Beep", "Beep", "Beep", "Beep", "Boop!", "Boop!", "Boop!", "Won't you be my neighbor?"]

+Describe generateRandomNumber()

+Test: "Should be able to generate a random number from 1-9"
+Code: generateRandomNumber()
+Expected Output Possiblities: 1, 2, 3, 4, 5, 6, 7, 8 , 9

+Test: "Should be able to generate a random number from 1-40"
+Code: generateRandomNumber()
+Expected Output Possiblities: 1, 2, 3, 4, 5, 6, 7, 8 , 9 .... ,39,40
 ```